edgepointlearning/edgepointlearning.com/src/collections/blog/2023-03-15-employee-safety-training-topics.md

 ## We know how to create safety training that works

 Need help tailoring your current safety training to your modern company’s needs?
 Ready to roll out a full training program?
 EdgePoint Learning can help!
 We've developed an innovative library of on-demand safety training materials for today’s companies.
 Or we can work with you to build fully custom courses for your specific employee safety training needs.
+We can help.
+Need a better way to deliver your safety training to a mobile workforce?
+Our technology partner, [PinPoint Workforce](https://www.pinpointworkforce.com/) has you covered.

 From on-the-job safety training to a curated learning experience, we can help you create training that engages your team and helps you protect your employees in the workplace.
 [Get in touch today to learn more.](/form/demo/)